haskus/haskus-manual/source/system/programming/graphics/display_model.rst

 * ``connectedDeviceProperties``: device specific properties.
-In this example, there is only a single property named "DPMS" which can take 4 different values ("On", "Standby", "Suspend", "Off") and whose current value is 0 ("On"): this property can be used to switch the power mode of the screen.
+In this example, there is only a single property named "DPMS" which can take 4 different values ("On", "Standby", "Suspend", "Off") and whose current value is 0 ("On"): this property can be used to switch the power mode of the video display.

 A ``connector`` gets the data to display from an ``encoder``: